What position should I sleep in, and is there a ‘right’ way to sleep?

 (The Conversation) – After 50 years of research, eminent Stanford University sleep researcher William Dement reportedly said the only solid explanation he knows for why we sleep is “because we get sleepy”.

-Even though sleep may be, as one researcher put it, “the only major behaviour in search of a function”, it clearly does matter for our health and wellbeing.
+Even though sleep may be, as one researcher put it, “the only major behavior in search of a function”, it clearly does matter for our health and well-being.

 But are we doing it right?
-What does the research say about sleeping position?
+What does the research say about the sleeping position?

 Is there a correct position to sleep in?